bdfroehlich/MP1-SimpleBlackJack/README.md

 - Add media queries for different media types/devices and clean up styling.
 - Sound files for theme music and a sound effect to be played when cards are dealt.
 - Total currency needs to be a decimal.
+- Add some CSS effects to make the cards being dealt appear to come off the center deck.

 ### Current Bugs To Be Fixed
 - On initialization of the page the player bet is not accepted on the first submit.
 It must be submitted a second time.
 Betting will continue to work as intended after.